arthur-van-acker/python-gui-project-template/docs/BEGINNER-FIELD-GUIDE.md

 - **GitHub Actions:** `.github/workflows/ci.yml` mirrors the same steps (lint, type, pytest, build wheel).
 Use the sample matrix in `docs/CI-CD.md` if you want tox-driven jobs.
 - **Release workflow:** `docs/RELEASE.md` describes tagging, uploading `dist/`, and notifying users.
 When you need extra installer tweaks, capture them in `docs/INSTALLER-CUSTOMIZATION.md` for future maintainers.

+Open `.github/workflows/ci.yml` to see the exact job order; the file sits at the repo root so you can tweak it without hunting around.
+To re-run a workflow manually, head to GitHub → Actions tab → pick the `CI` workflow → **Run workflow**.
+Grab a screenshot of the green workflow summary for this section once your branch passes.

 > _Screenshot placeholder: CI pipeline diagram or GitHub Actions run summary._

 [Back to TOC](#table-of-contents)